G-CLMHSH5RHF

 top of page

-The Start of My Art Journey
+The Start of My Art Journey: Embracing Creativity

 When I decided to start making art, I had no idea where to begin.
 I just knew I needed to create something—anything.
-But the world of art is massive.
+The world of art is massive.
 Oil, acrylic, watercolour, charcoal, clay, digital...
 It felt like being dropped in the middle of a giant art supply shop with no map and no clue.

 Question mark, where do I start my art journey